 Consistency is key.

-Ensure adequate rest, including quality sleep, to allow your nervous system to recover fully.
+Ensure adequate rest and recovery, including quality sleep, to allow your nervous system to recover fully.

 Over time, gradually increase the intensity and volume of your sessions as you build resilience.